BSc Sport and Recreation Management

 Introducing BSc Sport and Recreation Management

-This unique programme is highly regarded by the sports industry.
-It prepares you for a career in the growing sport and recreation industry and the University's strong links with a wide range of major sports organisations, provide you with excellent placement opportunities.
-You will develop an understanding of the value and purpose of sport in society, understand the social, cultural and economic importance of sport and study contemporary issues in sport.
+The University's strong links with a wide range of major sports organisations, provide you with excellent placement opportunities.
+You will develop an understanding of the principles of management, organisational management, governance, appreciate the value and purpose of sport in society, understand the social, cultural and economic importance of sport and encounter contemporary issues in sport.

 This academically rigorous programme views the world of sport from many social science perspectives and focuses on the business of sport as well as the importance of community sport and international development through sport.

-Courses include Operations Management of Facilities, Sports Marketing, Events and Sponsorship.
-You will complete an eight-week, research-based placement within a leading sports organisation.
-You will develop skills in presentations, report writing, and, using case study approaches, develop an understanding of how management works in the real world of sport.
+You will develop skills in presentations, report writing, and use of case study approaches, and develop an understanding of how management works in the real world of sport.

 Find out more about the compulsory and optional courses in this degree programme.